Vita0818/Outposts/FORGIS_TASK.md

 You are running inside Forgis.

-This is a focused build-fix pass for the existing Kikaria-Android project in the Outposts target repository.
+This is a focused visual-fidelity pass for the existing Kikaria-Android project.

+The Android project already runs, but the current home screen looks like a generic Android skeleton instead of Kikaria.

+Your task is to make the Android home screen meaningfully closer to the original Kikaria iOS home screen.

 Do not perform a new migration.

-Do not redesign the app.

-Do not add major new features.

 Do not rewrite the whole project.

-The current Android project already exists at:

-Kikaria-Android

-The source repository is Kikaria and must remain read-only.

-The target repository is Outposts.

-## Goal

-Fix the existing Kikaria-Android project so that it is much more likely to sync and compile in Android Studio.

-Focus on build correctness, Gradle configuration, Android resources, Kotlin syntax, Compose API compatibility, package consistency, manifest correctness, and obvious compile errors.

-This pass should produce a practical build-fix PR.
+Do not add unrelated features.

+Do not modify the source repository.

 ## Hard safety rule

-The source repository must not be modified.
+The source repository must remain read-only.

 ## Target work area

-All edits should be made inside:
+All edits should stay inside:

 Kikaria-Android

+Do not modify:

-Do not modify the source repository.
+- the source repository
+- Outposts repository root
+- FORGIS_CONFIG.yml
+- FORGIS_TASK.md
+- .github/workflows

 Do not access secrets.

-Do not print secrets.

-Do not add analytics, ads, network services, accounts, cloud services, or unrelated features.

-## Known current errors to fix

-The user attempted to open and run the generated Android project locally and encountered these errors:

-1. AndroidX / Compose dependency check failed because the project was missing gradle.properties with AndroidX enabled.

-Fix expected:

-- Create or update Kikaria-Android/gradle.properties
-- Ensure it includes android.useAndroidX=true
-- Ensure Kotlin style and reasonable JVM args are present

-2. AndroidManifest.xml referenced a missing launcher icon:

-- resource mipmap/ic_launcher not found

-Fix expected:

-- Create valid launcher icon resources or change the manifest to reference existing valid resources
-- Include both normal and round launcher icons if the manifest references both

-3. Compose runtime delegate error:

-- Type MutableState<Boolean> has no method getValue
-- This usually means Kotlin files using by remember { mutableStateOf(...) } are missing: import androidx.compose.runtime.getValue import androidx.compose.runtime.setValue

-Fix expected:

-- Scan all Kotlin files and add the correct Compose runtime delegate imports where needed
-- Do not add duplicate imports

-4. Material3 LinearProgressIndicator API mismatch:

-- LinearProgressIndicator(progress = { ... }) failed
-- Current dependency expects progress = Float, not lambda

-Fix expected:

-- Replace LinearProgressIndicator(progress = { expression }) with LinearProgressIndicator(progress = expression)
-- Also check CircularProgressIndicator for the same issue
-- Apply this across the whole project, not just one file

-5. ViewModel property initialization errors appeared in KikariaViewModel.kt:

-- Property must be initialized
-- Initializer is not allowed here because this property has no backing field

-The user tried a local script that incorrectly changed custom getter properties like:

-val activePreset: KnowledgePreset? = null
-    get() = ...

-and:

-var allTags: List<String> = emptyList()
-    get() = ...

-Fix expected:

-- Repair any property with a custom get() so it does not have an initializer
-- Use val instead of var where appropriate for computed properties
-- Example desired shape:
-  val activePreset: KnowledgePreset?
-      get() = presets.find { it.id == activePresetId }

-  val allTags: List<String>
-      get() = knowledgePoints.flatMap { it.tags }.distinct().sorted()

-6. There may be more similar Kotlin or Compose compile errors.

-Fix expected:

-- Inspect all Kotlin files under Kikaria-Android/app/src/main/java
-- Fix obvious compile-time problems systematically
-- Keep changes minimal and targeted

-## Files to inspect first

-Before editing, inspect:

-- Kikaria-Android/settings.gradle.kts
-- Kikaria-Android/build.gradle.kts
-- Kikaria-Android/app/build.gradle.kts
-- Kikaria-Android/gradle.properties if it exists
-- Kikaria-Android/app/src/main/AndroidManifest.xml
-- Kikaria-Android/app/src/main/java/com/vita0818/kikaria/viewmodel/KikariaViewModel.kt
-- Kikaria-Android/app/src/main/java/com/vita0818/kikaria/ui/review/ReviewScreen.kt
-- Kikaria-Android/app/src/main/java/com/vita0818/kikaria/ui/reinforcement/ReinforcementScreen.kt
-- All Kotlin files under Kikaria-Android/app/src/main/java
-- Resource files under Kikaria-Android/app/src/main/res

-Use the Kikaria source repository only as reference if needed.

-## What to fix

-Fix issues such as:

-- missing gradle.properties
-- AndroidX not enabled
-- missing launcher icon resources
-- invalid manifest resource references
-- missing Compose runtime imports
-- invalid Material3 progress indicator calls
-- invalid custom getter property initializers
-- uninitialized properties
-- wrong val/var usage for computed properties
-- missing imports
-- invalid package references
-- Kotlin syntax errors
-- obvious Compose API misuse
-- invalid resource references
-- inconsistent package names
-- missing namespace or SDK config
-- missing MainActivity registration

-Do not make broad product changes.

-Do not redesign UI.

-Do not replace the whole project.

-Do not delete the current project and regenerate it from scratch.

-## Desired result

-The project should be in a cleaner state for Android Studio Gradle Sync and app launch.

-The output does not need to be perfect or feature-complete.

-The priority is to fix the current build/sync/run blockers.

-## Report
+## High-level goal

+Improve the Android home screen so that it better preserves Kikaria's original identity, layout logic, visual rhythm, and premium study-product feeling.

+This is not a generic Material Design redesign.

+This is a source-guided visual translation from Kikaria iOS to Kikaria Android.

+## Required reasoning process

+Before editing, inspect the relevant iOS source and current Android implementation.

+You should first understand:

+1. What the Kikaria iOS home screen is trying to communicate.
+2. What its visual hierarchy is.
+3. What design primitives it relies on.
+4. What typography and spacing logic it uses.
+5. What the current Android version gets wrong.
+6. Which changes would produce the largest fidelity improvement with the least risk.

+Do not blindly copy SwiftUI code.

+Translate the design intent into idiomatic Jetpack Compose.

+## Source inspection

+Use the Kikaria source repository as the design reference.

+Inspect relevant source files such as:

+- iOS app entry and main view files
+- home screen implementation
+- typography system
+- adaptive layout helpers
+- theme/color definitions
+- product specification or design notes if present

+Use targeted reads.

+Do not dump the whole source repository.

+## Android inspection

+Inspect the current Android implementation, especially:

+- home screen
+- theme/colors
+- reusable glass or card components
+- navigation shell
+- ViewModel state used by the home screen

+Understand the current implementation before changing it.

+## What to improve

+Make the Android home screen substantially closer to the iOS Kikaria home screen.

+You decide the exact implementation details after inspecting the source.

+Focus on visual fidelity and product identity, including but not limited to:

+- overall composition
+- background treatment
+- title and profile/avatar area
+- primary action area
+- dashboard/progress information
+- preset/status information
+- typography
+- color palette
+- glass/translucent feeling
+- spacing and proportions
+- minimalism

+Do not overfit to one screenshot.

+Use the source project itself as the stronger reference.

+## Constraints

+Keep the app runnable.

+Keep changes focused on the home screen and directly related theme/component files.

+Do not break review flow, navigation, data models, or existing sample presets.

+Do not add network services, analytics, accounts, ads, cloud dependencies, or unrelated libraries.

+Do not introduce heavy dependencies.

+Prefer Compose-native implementation.

+Avoid fragile APIs that may break the current Gradle/Compose setup.

+## Expected output

+Modify the Android project so that the home screen is visibly more Kikaria-like.

 Create or update:

-Kikaria-Android/FORGIS_BUILD_FIX_REPORT.md
+Kikaria-Android/FORGIS_HOME_UI_REPORT.md

 The report should include:

+- iOS source files inspected
-- files inspected
+- Android files inspected
+- visual gaps identified
-- files changed
+- Android files changed
-- build errors fixed
+- design decisions made
-- remaining risks
+- remaining visual gaps
-- suggested next local Android Studio steps
+- suggested next UI pass

 ## Completion

 When finished, return final_summary with:

+- what source files were inspected
-- what was inspected
+- what Android files were inspected
+- what visual gaps were identified
-- what was fixed
+- what changes were made
-- which files changed
-- whether all writes stayed in Kikaria-Android
+- whether all writes stayed inside Kikaria-Android
 - whether the source repository stayed read-only
-- remaining likely build risks
+- remaining risks
+- recommended next step